dtgeoeu-wp6-tsunamis/dt-geo-wp6-docs/docs/spack-and-compss/local.md

  ```
  service ssh start
  ```
- 5. Check that you can access you own machine without password:
+ 5. Check that you can access your own machine without password:
  ```
  ssh localhost
  ```